eurostat/gridviz/docs/reference.md

 [![custom style arrow](img/styles/custom.png)](https://eurostat.github.io/gridviz/examples/custom_style.html)

-[Gridviz](https://github.com/eurostat/gridviz/) style library can easily be extended with new styles, by extending the [style class](../src/Style.js).
-See for example this style to draw cells as an arrow with a color depending on a statistical value `population`:
+[Gridviz](https://github.com/eurostat/gridviz/) style library can easily be extended with new styles.
+See for example this custom style defined to draw cells as an arrow with a color depending on a statistical value `population`:

 ```javascript